Courseiva

 Why this answer

 Conversation summarization is a prebuilt feature that generates summaries of conversations, and key phrase extraction identifies main topics.
 Both are available in Azure AI Language without custom training.
-Option C combines these correctly.
+Option B correctly combines these two features to identify main topics and generate a summary.

 MCQmedium